 Syntax: Swift’s closure syntax is simple, lightweight, and clutter-free.
 A clear coding style is one of the main highlights of using Swift.

-However, Swift also has its fair share of cons as well.
+However, Swift also has its fair share of cons.
 Here are some of the most common downsides you can expect from the language:

-• It’s new: Swift is a relatively new programming language.
-Some of its capabilities won’t be up to par compared to some of the older languages (JavaScript, Objective-C).
+It’s new: Swift is a relatively new programming language.
+Some of its capabilities won’t be up to par with some older languages (JavaScript, Objective-C).

-• It’s constantly updating: being a new language, Swift is constantly undergoing maintenance while featuring frequent updates.
-Depending on your workflow, habits and needs, this can easily turn into a pro – given you find the right tools for the job.
+It’s constantly updating: being a new language, Swift is maintained and receives frequent updates.
+Depending on your workflow, habits, and needs, this can easily turn into a pro – given you find the right tools for the job.

 Objective-C